artemkv/project-air/README.md

 		duration
 ```

-- Returns 200 OK with json response
+- Returns 200 OK with JSON response
 - Returns 400 Bad Request if pagination request is invalid